 Drug and Alcohol Rehabilitation

 It is important to know that drug rehabs vary greatly from provider to provider.
-The range of differences among rehabs can make it difficult for people to decide which treatment program is right for them.
+The vast differences between rehabs can make it difficult for people to decide which treatment program is right for them.

-Many rehabs do not provide the necessary medical resources in-house to ensure a safe detoxification.
-These centers are mostly staffed with counselors, therapists and prior patients.
+Many rehabs do not provide the necessary medical resources in-house to ensure safe detoxification.
+Mostly counselors, therapists, and prior patients staff these facilities.
 They typically focus on treating addiction without assessing medical or psychiatric conditions that are a major component of the person’s overall success.